foreverphoenix/the-phoenix-flavour/content/manual/setup/clean-install.md

 ### UAC-Protected Folders

 Your Steam installation is probably located inside `C:\Program Files x86\Steam\`.
-By default, all Steam games are installed within this folder in `\Steam\steamapps\common\<Game>\`.
+By default, all Steam games are installed within this folder under `\Steam\steamapps\common\<Game>\`.

-The problem is that `C:\Program Files\` and `C:\Program Files x86\` are so-called **UAC-protected folders** (UAC = user account control).
+The problem is that `C:\Program Files\` and `C:\Program Files x86\` are so-called **UAC-protected folders** (UAC = user account control, [click here to read more](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/user-account-control/?source=recommendations)).
 UAC-protected folders in Windows are special because they require admin privileges for read/write permissions.
 This can break functionality in modding tools.

 {{< alert color="warning" >}}Therefore, Skyrim should be installed to a location <u>outside</u> any UAC-protected folders.{{< /alert >}}

 ### Steam Libraries

 When installing a game through Steam, you can select any of your **Steam Libraries** as the installation folder.
 A Steam Library is simply a folder on one of your harddrives that has been set in Steam as an installation directory for games.
-The default Steam Library is contained within the Steam installation folder itself.
+The default Steam Library is contained within the Steam installation folder itself: `\Steam\steamapps\`.

 If you installed Steam under `C:\Program Files x86\` you will need to create a new Steam Library in a different location.
 Once set up, the new Steam Library can be selected as the installation directory upon installing a new game.